When Coaching Models Don't Fit Every Mind

 The coaching tools we rely on aren't always neutral

-Many coaching models assume clients can visualise goals, hear an inner voice, reflect on past experiences, identify emotions clearly, or access memories in a particular way, but not every mind works like that.
+Many coaching models assume clients can visualise goals, hear an inner voice, reflect on past experiences, identify emotions clearly, or access memories in a particular way.
+Not every mind works like that.

 - Visualise your future.